-First due to the Gov. Decree 233/2020 and later due to the Transitional Act that temporarily regulates the asylum procedure (currently until 31 December 2024, with possibility of prolongation) the following special rules related to the state of crisis are no longer applicable as of 26 May 2020:
+First due to the Gov. Decree 233/2020,27 later due to the Transitional Act that temporarily regulated the asylum procedure and from 1 January 2025 due to the Gov. Decree 361/2024,28 which prolonged the embassy system (see below) without a sunset clause, the following special rules related to the state of crisis are no longer applicable as of 26 May 2020: